RafaelPasos/Get_Next_Line/README.md

 <code>
 int	get_next_line(const int fd, char **line);
 </code>
-This function also has multiple file descriptors support for reading from multiple file descriptors simultaneously without loosing the thread it was on for each file descriptor.
+<p>This function also has multiple file descriptors support for reading from multiple file descriptors simultaneously without loosing the thread it was on for each file descriptor.
-It also handles reading from standard input/output.
+It also handles reading from standard input/output.</p>